When Single-Project Success Doesn’t Equal Project Portfolio Level Success

-When Projects Aren’t Aligned with the Portfolio
+Real World Example: When Projects Aren’t Aligned with the Portfolio

-Let’s imagine that you are a project manager at a digital advertising agency.
-You are used to planning resources for multiple projects that share the same resource pool and you always have a number of ongoing projects on your hands at once.
-Your usual projects include creating and managing clients’ advertisements.
-All of the sudden, the upper management decides that you should take on a construction project.
+You are used to planning resources for multiple projects that share the same resource pool.
+Meaning you always have a number of ongoing projects.
+While, your usual projects include creating and managing clients’ advertisements, suddenly upper management decides that you should take on a construction project.

 Now I’m going to have to rain on your parade a bit.
 Let’s look at the same situation from project portfolio perspective.
 You are still the same project manager.
 You still use the same resource pool for multiple ongoing projects.
 There’s still that construction project you have to deal with.
 You still excel at it.